Plebware/Plebware.github.io/video/youtube-links/_posts/2026-06-12-linus-tech-tips.md

 Linus Tech Tips has become one of the most influential technology channels on the internet for good reason.

-Its combination of education, experimentation, humor, and large-scale production creates content that appeals to newcomers and experts alike.
+Its combination of education, experimentation, humour, and large-scale production creates content that appeals to newcomers and experts alike.

 For anyone interested in computers, technology, gaming, networking, or the future of digital innovation, LTT remains an invaluable resource.